butfirstchai.com

 a pot of aloo gosht with chapathi

-• making onion paste and then the tomato paste.
+• Grind onions and tomatoes separately into a paste.
 You don't have to wash the mixer jar after making the onion paste.
-Use it to make tomato paste as is.

 frying whole spices